Carbon monoxide poisoning in infants: treatment... (1993 study) Skip to main content

 What Researchers Did

-Researchers reviewed the treatment outcomes of 14 infants under two years old who received hyperbaric oxygen for carbon monoxide poisoning within the United States Air Force system since 1974.
+Doctors reviewed the cases of 14 infants younger than 2 years old who were treated with hyperbaric oxygen for carbon monoxide poisoning by the United States Air Force since 1974.

 What They Found